Nicole Malliotakis: New York State Assembly

 In 2010, Malliotakis won the election to represent the 60th District in the New York State Assembly, defeating two-term Democratic incumbent Janele Hyer-Spencer by 10 percentage points.
 Upon her election to the Assembly, she became the first Greek-American woman elected to office in New York State, the first Cuban-American woman elected to office in New York State, and the first person of Hispanic descent elected from Staten Island.
 As of January 2018, she was one of only two Republicans from the City of New York serving in the Assembly, along with Michael Reilly.
 Malliotakis was Brooklyn's only Republican lawmaker.

 In October 2011, Malliotakis submitted an amicus curiae brief in support of an American Automobile Association lawsuit against the Port Authority in federal court, arguing that recent toll increases were illegal.
 She successfully brought an Article 78 proceeding in New York State Supreme Court to get the Port Authority to disclose the results of an economic impact study on the effect the toll increases had had on business at New York Container Terminal.

 Malliotakis was reelected in 2012 with 61% of the vote and in 2014 with 73% of the vote in both Brooklyn and Staten Island.
-After U.S. Representative Michael Grimm's resignation in 2014, she was mentioned as a top contender for his seat, but decided against a run.
+After U.S. representative Michael Grimm's resignation in 2014, she was mentioned as a top contender for his seat, but decided against a run.

 She made elder rights a hallmark of her tenure and successfully fought to keep a senior center in Staten Island from being closed.

 Malliotakis held a series of forums on the MTA Payroll Mobility Tax and its alleged negative impact on small businesses, nonprofit organizations, and private schools.
 The New York state legislature and Governor Andrew Cuomo subsequently enacted significant repeals.
 Malliotakis fought for relief from the September 2011 toll increase on Port Authority bridges, calling for divestment of costly non-essential real estate holdings and highlighting mismanaged contributions to community organizations.

-During her first year in the Assembly, Malliotakis was named a "rising star" by Capitol News, Home Reporter News, the Hispanic Coalition of New York, and the Greek America Foundation.
-The Business Council of New York State named her a "top-ranking pro-jobs supporter".

 2017 New York City mayoral campaign

 On April 25, 2017, Malliotakis filed as a Republican candidate for mayor of New York City in the 2017 election.
 She won the Republican nomination unopposed after businessman Paul Massey dropped out in June over money concerns.
-On November 7, 2017, Malliotakis lost the election to incumbent Democratic Mayor Bill de Blasio, 66–28%.
-She received 70% of the vote in Staten Island.
+On November 7, 2017, Malliotakis lost the election to incumbent Democratic mayor Bill de Blasio, 66% to 28%.